core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## CoAP Group Communication with Proxies # {#ssec-uc1}

-CoAP supports also one-to-many group communication {{I-D.ietf-core-groupcomm-bis}}, e.g., over IP multicast, which can be protected end-to-end between origin client and origin servers by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+CoAP also supports one-to-many group communication {{I-D.ietf-core-groupcomm-bis}}, e.g., over IP multicast, which can be protected end-to-end between origin client and origin servers by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 This communication model can be assisted by intermediaries such as a CoAP forward-proxy or reverse-proxy, which relays a group request to the origin servers.
 If Group OSCORE is used, the proxy is intentionally not a member of the OSCORE group.
 Furthermore, {{I-D.ietf-core-groupcomm-proxy}} defines a signaling protocol between origin client and proxy, to ensure that responses from the different origin servers are forwarded back to the origin client within a time interval set by the client and that those responses can be distinguished from one another.

-In particular, it is required that the proxy identifies the origin client as allowed-listed, before forwarding a group request to the servers (see {{Section 4 of I-D.ietf-core-groupcomm-proxy}}).
-This requires a security association between the origin client and the proxy, which would be convenient to provide with a dedicated OSCORE Security Context between the two, since the client is possibly using also Group OSCORE with the origin servers.
+That signaling protocol requires that the proxy identifies the origin client as allowed-listed, before forwarding a group request to the servers (see {{Section 4 of I-D.ietf-core-groupcomm-proxy}}).
+In turn, this requires a security association between the origin client and the proxy, which would be convenient to provide with a dedicated OSCORE Security Context shared between the two, since the client is possibly using also Group OSCORE with the origin servers.

 ## CoAP Observe Notifications over Multicast # {#ssec-uc2}

 The Observe extension for CoAP {{RFC7641}} allows a client to register its interest in "observing" a resource at a server.
 The server can then send back notification responses upon changes in the resource representation, all matching with the original observation request.

 In some applications, such as based on publish-subscribe communication {{I-D.ietf-core-coap-pubsub}}, multiple clients are interested in observing the same resource at the same server.
-Hence, {{I-D.ietf-core-observe-multicast-notifications}} defines a method that allows the server to send a multicast notification to all the observer clients at once, e.g., over IP multicast.
+In the interest of such applications, {{I-D.ietf-core-observe-multicast-notifications}} defines a method that allows the server to send a single notification response to all the observer clients at once, e.g., over IP multicast.
 To this end, the server synchronizes the clients by providing them with a common "phantom observation request", against which the following multicast notifications will match.

 In case the clients and the server use Group OSCORE for end-to-end security and a proxy is also involved, an additional step is required (see {{Section 4 of I-D.ietf-core-multicast-notifications-proxy}}).
 That is, clients are in turn required to provide the proxy with the obtained "phantom observation request", thus enabling the proxy to receive the multicast notifications from the server.

 Therefore, it is preferable to have a security association also between each client and the proxy, in order to ensure the integrity of that information provided to the proxy (see {{Section 10.1 of I-D.ietf-core-multicast-notifications-proxy}}).
-Like for the use case in {{ssec-uc1}}, this would be conveniently achieved with a dedicated OSCORE Security Context between a client and the proxy, since the client is also using Group OSCORE with the origin server.
+Like for the use case in {{ssec-uc1}}, this would be conveniently achieved with a dedicated OSCORE Security Context shared between a client and the proxy, since the client is also using Group OSCORE with the origin server.

 ## LwM2M Client and External Application Server # {#ssec-uc3}